rohit33178/tech-lead/key-responsibilities/index.md

 These key responsibility areas are not exhaustive, and the specific responsibilities of a Tech Lead may vary depending on the organization, project, or product.
 However, they provide a general outline of the major areas of focus for a Tech Lead.

+In summary, a Tech Lead is a technical expert who leads a team to deliver a project or product, provides technical guidance, leadership, communication, problem-solving, and mentorship.
+The role is important because it ensures technical excellence, team leadership, effective decision-making, communication, and innovation.